 - Consider areas for mixed use housing and mixed housing types, especially adjacent to the downtown and in emerging centers. - 2.
-Consider land use changes to grow the tourism hub at 600 West and 400 South and connect it to Main Street along 100 South corridor.
+Consider land use changes to grow the tourism

-- 3. Open space amenities should be a central feature in a neighborhood and may include parks, plazas, trails, community gardens, small plot farms or other space that can be used by residents.
+- hub at 600 West and 400 South and connect it to Main Street along 100 South corridor. - Open space amenities should be a central feature in a neighborhood and may include parks, plazas, trails, community gardens, small plot farms or other space that can be used by residents.
 Quality open space amenities include long-term management and maintenance plans. - 4.
-As part of a new zoning ordinance, create incentives or new zones to enable rural and mountain residential clusters that permanently designate open space for agricultural, natural, passive recreation or shared equestrian uses. - In new neighborhoods at Jordanelle Mountain, Lakeside, and North Village, create walkable, compact neighborhoods with significant natural open space and mountain-themed town centers. - 6.
-Consider an incentive-based system with a base lot size that can be reduced by achieving city goals for open space, walkability, trails, views and stormwater reduction.
+As part of a new zoning ordinance, create incentives or new zones to enable rural and mountain residential clusters that permanently designate open space for agricultural, natural, passive recreation or shared equestrian uses. - In new neighborhoods at Jordanelle Mountain, Lakeside, North Village, and Utah Valley University Village create walkable, compact neighborhoods with significant natural open space and mountain-themed town centers. - Consider an incentive-based system with a base lot size that can be reduced by achieving city goals for open space, walkability, trails,

-- 7. Support improvements to existing homes in the Historic Core. - 8.
-Include quality building materials and architectural standards as part of the new ordinances. - 9.
-Explore ways to reduce air pollution from homes and businesses and improve efficiency.
+- views and stormwater reduction. - 7.
+Support redevelopment and enhancement of existing homes in the Historic Core. - Include quality building materials and architectural standards as part of the new ordinances. - Explore ways to reduce air pollution from homes and businesses and improve efficiency.